Frequently Asked Questions

 Military Personnel/Peace Corps/Americorps: Consideration will be given on a case-by-case basis for public, service-oriented activities where the participant does not choose his or her residence.

 Can I attend KU Law on a part-time basis or in an evening program?

 No. Minimum enrollment is 12 hours per semester after the first year.
 First-year students take 29 hours their first year, 14 in the fall and 15 in the spring.

 Where are classes offered?

 How do I arrange for a visit?

 Individual visits are scheduled Monday through Friday.
 The Office of Admissions hosts two fall open houses and other events throughout the year.
 To schedule an individual visit, which includes sitting in on a first-year class and taking a tour, please go to the Visit page.

 Scholarship Retention Data Worksheet

 |Students Matriculating in||# Entering with Conditional Scholarships||# Whose Conditional Scholarships Have Since Been Reduced or Eliminated|

 KU Law scholarships are funded by a number of different foundations and funds, and the retention requirements may vary depending on which scholarship students have received.
 In addition to the requirement to maintain full-time status, most of our scholarships require students to maintain a 3.0 minimum cumulative GPA beginning at the end of a student’s first year.
 This minimum was set because it corresponds closely to the median GPA of our first-year class (3.01 in 2014).
-Last year, two-thirds of first-year scholarship recipients retained their scholarship into the second year, and 100 percent of second-year students with renewable scholarships retained their scholarships into their third year.
+Last year, two-thirds of first-year scholarship recipients retained their scholarship into the second year, and 61 out of 62 second-year students with renewable scholarships retained their scholarships into their third year.